Imagine Your Amazing Life

 DEVELOP A DEEPER LEVEL OF UNDERSTANDING

-During the junior year, students complete most of their core Criminal Justice courses and begin in-depth study with upper division coursework, such as: Criminal Justice Administration; Ethics and Professional Responsibility in Criminal Justice; Juvenile Justice, the Law and Delinquency; Judicial Processes and the Criminal Court System; Constitutional Criminal Procedures; Criminal Justice, Homeland Security and Terrorism; Transnational Crimes and Comparative Criminal Justice Systems; and Crime and Inequality.
+During the junior year, students complete most of their core Criminal Justice courses and begin in-depth study with upper division coursework, such as: Criminal Justice Administration; Ethics and Professional Responsibility in Criminal Justice; Juvenile Justice, the Law and Delinquency; Criminal Justice; Transnational Crimes and Comparative Criminal Justice Systems; and Emergency Preparedness.

 GRADUATE WITH THE ABILITY TO:

 • Express a thorough knowledge of the criminal justice system, including police, courts and corrections